 There is still some cream and butter (yessss), but a lot of the creaminess of this dish comes from scraping the cobs after cutting the kernels off.
-I simply run the dull top of the knife down all the sides of what’s left of the cob and the resulting pile of corn ‘cream’ gets added to the bowl of cut corn.
+This is essential, so don’t skip this step!
+Simply run the dull top of the knife down all the sides of what’s left of the cob after cutting off the kernels and the resulting pile of corn ‘cream’ gets added to the bowl of cut corn.

 So don’t forget it in the oven while you’re out at the grill with the rest of the meal – take it from me.
-Not.
-Good.
-If I want it to be a bit browner on top after cooking for the allotted time, I’ll stick it under the broiler for a minute or two, but I never leave it to bake longer.
+Not good.
+If you’d like it to be a bit browner on top after cooking for the given time, you can stick it under the broiler for a minute or two, but don’t leave it to bake longer.

-And because the cream isn’t all cooked away it makes fabulous leftovers, tasting awesome days later, so don’t be afraid to make the whole recipe.
+And because the cream isn’t cooked all away it makes fabulous leftovers, tasting awesome days later, so don’t be afraid to make the whole recipe.
 You’ll want it more than once.
-Just saying.’
+Just saying.